EnterpriseDB/pg-backup-api/README.md

 If you have installed the `pg-backup-api` package, the package installation puts the service and configuration files in the right place for you.

-Once the systemd services are in the right place, run the following command to enable `pg-backup-api` startup on machine boot, and immediatelly start it:
+Once the systemd services are in place, run the following command to enable `pg-backup-api` startup on machine boot, and immediatelly start it:

 ```bash
 systemctl enable pg-backup-api --now